AbdulJabbar-AJ/automated-setups/docs/nginx_site_setup.md

 - Port
   - Only is `-ns` flag is set, port for Docker projects
   - Usage `--port 0000` or `-p 0000`
+- IP Address
+    - The IP address of the Digital Ocean droplet.
+Currently there's no stable way to reteive this from DO or the the shell.
+    - Usage `--ip-address 00.00.00.00` or `-ip 00.00.00.00`

 #### Examples